Moving Guides · Apartments

 • Travel time: most local movers bill door-to-door, not on-site

-• Truck stocking fee: some carriers add a flat $100–$200 to cover blankets, dollies, and basic equipment
+• Truck stocking fee, some carriers add a flat charge for blankets, dollies, and basic equipment, so ask whether it is in the quote

 When full-service is worth it for a small move